Posted on: May 19, 2023

-So there are hundreds of reasons why you could just say, okay, i just want SEO.
+So there are hundreds of reasons why you could just say, okay, I just want SEO.
 But ultimately, seo is UX now and UX is SEO.
 So take something like accessibility, for example, hugely forgotten about by most clients because it’s deemed almost a nice to have, whereas if you consider, apparently, if you look at ONS figures, around 20% have some form of disability and by ignoring accessibility, you are, in effect, excluding a huge jump to society, so you’re going to miss out on revenue.
 So there are very sort of, if you like, black and white reasons for businesses to want to invest in UX, but there are also, you know, huge common sense reasons.
 I mean, you can’t avoid it nowadays, you can’t ignore it.
 Google is more focused on SEO than ever before.
-Sorry, ux, as ever before, and it forms part of SEO.
+Sorry, UX, as ever before, and it forms part of SEO.
 Now, it is part of the same thing.
-They’re one and the same thing, and do you think it’s more is?
+They’re one and the same thing,

 0:06:54 – Rob Twells